OlavicDev/LampStack/README.md

 ### Intro:

-__"LAMP" stands for Linux, Apache, MySQL, and PHP (or Perl, Python).
+__LAMP stands for Linux, Apache, MySQL, and PHP (or Perl, Python).
 It's a software stack used for building dynamic websites and web applications.
 Linux serves as the operating system, Apache as the web server, MySQL as the database system, and PHP (or Perl, Python) for server-side scripting.
 ## Let dive into it__

 ## Step 1: Create an Ec2 Instance